Someone (film)

 Someone (何者, Nanimono) is a 2016 Japanese drama film based on the novel by the same name by Ryo Asai.
 It was released in Japan by Toho on October 15, 2016.

 Plot

 Five university students gather to exchange information on their job search activities.
-They encourage each other and post their thoughts and worries on Twitter, but behind that they have a lot on their minds.
+They encourage each other and post their thoughts and worries on Twitter, but aside from that, they have a lot on their minds.

 Takuto Ninomiya (Takeru Satoh) observes those around him.
 His roommate Kotaro Kamiya (Masaki Suda) has a bright personality and communicates well with others.
 Mizuki Tanabe (Kasumi Arimura) is Kotaro Kamiya's ex-girlfriend.
 Takuto Ninomiya has feelings for his roommate's ex-girlfriend.
 Rika Kobayakawa (Fumi Nikaidō) is determined to land a job.
 Takayoshi Miyamoto (Masaki Okada) is critical of job-seeking activities, but he later tries to get a job.